TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 ## Setup

+Before you begin, ensure that:
-Ensure you have `kubectl` and `helm` tools installed and configured with access to your Kubernetes cluster.
+- The `kubectl` and `helm` tools are installed and configured with access to your Kubernetes cluster
+- The Cert Manager is installed in the Kubernetes cluster (see *Kubernetes Cert Manager* section below for more information)

-For Docker Desktop users, ensure that the embedded Kubernetes is enabled.
+- For Docker Desktop users who want to use the embedded Kubernetes cluster, ensure that it's enabled in the Docker Desktop options.

 When you are ready to begin, open your terminal, navigate to the Tyk Demo root directory and run: